-Debt and return pursuit: CIS: end of year process: how to view the CIS EOY screens
+Debt and return pursuit: CIS: in-year and end-of-year process: how to view the CIS EOY screens

 CIS View CIS Customer

 Using the CIS View CIS Customer screens will enable you to view EOY information, you can:

 - view the end of year totals and status indicator from the CIS returns

 - select and view a specific return period.

 - view EOY history for each of the tax year totals